Spooky-adorable mummy cookies for Halloween parties, made with a no-fail sugar cookie recipe.

-But here’s where it went wrong.
+Almost.
+Here’s where it went a bit sideways.
 If SoupAddict had not been so pouty over the absence of sugar eyes at Michaels, she would’ve remembered the edible food markers.
 Which would’ve made painting on pupils a snap.

 Instead, she tried two different things: black royal icing pupils (which were impossible to pipe cleanly) and smearing on black food color gel.
 Which seemed like a terrific idea, until SoupAddict discovered that, three days later, the gel still hadn’t dried.
-Which makes no sense because SoupAddict is a long-time [former] user of gel food colors and it is her experience that those containers dry out quickly even when tightly sealed.
+Which makes no sense because SoupAddict is a long-time [former] user of gel food colors, and it is her experience that those containers dry out all the time, even when tightly sealed.
 So, she just doesn’t understand how gel that has been exposed to the air for three solid days could still be wet.

-Make sure you use a cookie dough recipe that doesn’t spread during baking, like this one.
-Otherwise, your mummies will look like snowmen.
-SoupAddict loves this cookie’s sandy texture, and with a few drops fiori di sicilia, it’s just delicious.
+It’s important to use a sugar cookie recipe that doesn’t spread when baking, like the one included below.
+Otherwise, your mummies will look like chonky snowmen.
+SoupAddict loves this cookie’s sandy texture, and with a few drops of fiori di sicilia, it’s just delicious.